Infinite Games and Ramsey Properties of $F_\sigma$ Ideals: The Cut and Choose Game

-\begin{question}[J. Zapletal] Is there a Borel tall ideal such that player $II$ has a winning strategy in the cut and choose game? \end{question}
+The question of whether there exists a Borel tall ideal such that player $II$ has a winning strategy in the Cut and Choose Game, previously posed by J. Zapletal, has been answered in the affirmative.

-I will construct an $F_\sigma$ tall ideal $\mathcal{I}$ in which player $II$ has a winning strategy in the cut and choose game $G_1(\mathcal{I})$.
-For almost all analytic known ideals, the player $I$ has a winning strategy and by the previous propositions and observations, if player $II$ has a winning strategy in $G_1(\mathcal{I})$ then $\mathcal{I}$ must be very small in the Katětov order.
+In the following, we will construct an $F_\sigma$ tall ideal $\mathcal{PC}$ for which player $II$ has a winning strategy in the Cut and Choose Game $G_1(\mathcal{I})$.
+The work in \cite{michaeldiagrama} outlines various known Borel ideals; however, it is important to note that none of these serve as suitable candidates, with the exception of the Solecki ideal (see the third section of this paper for more information on the Solecki ideal).
+Moreover, no ideal that is larger (in the Katětov order) than any of those Borel ideals qualifies as a potential candidate for this specific inquiry.
+It follows from Propositions \ref{prop:second} and \ref{prop:third} that if player II has a winning strategy in $G_1(\mathcal{I})$, then $\mathcal{I}$ must be relatively small within the Katětov order.